-Implement actions that improve the use of o ent actions that improve the use of community pharmacy DPC P2.5 P2.5Expansion of the Care Home Pharmacy Support ServiceP2.5.3All interested community pharmacies commissioned to provide the service (34 pharmacies) and 220 Care Homes have been allocated to a commissioned pharmacy to enable them to take up the service.
+Implement actions that improve the use of community pharmacy DPC P2.5 P2.5Expansion of the Care Home Pharmacy Support ServiceP2.5.3All interested community pharmacies commissioned to provide the service (34 pharmacies) and 220 Care Homes have been allocated to a commissioned pharmacy to enable them to take up the service.
 One quarter of care homes have already had their first visit under this service.
-Completed Establish a revised Planned Care Programme that develops and delivers a Planned Care Strategic Plan for the short, medium and longer term EDO P3.1 P3.1.1 opportunities ner efficiency 0233 Completed Refocusing of the programme has occurred and a Planned Care Programme board conven- with the first meeting held in August 2023. ed, commencing
+Completed Establish a revised Planned Care Programme that develops and delivers a Planned Care Strategic Plan for the short, medium and longer term P3.1 P3.1.1 opportunities ner efficiency 0000 Completed Refocusing of the programme has occurred and a Planned Care Programme board convened, commencing with the first meeting held in August 2023. ea, commencing

-Impleme care ent core immediate priorities and actions to improve systems and processes for planned EDO P3.2.1 Standardise approaches to booking, capacity planning and pathway administration Assessment of delay in completion: The Health Board is committed to ensuring equality and equity in accessing its services regardless of location.
-Funding for this action was released at the end of Q2, as such the delivery timescale has been amended to allow for realistic timescales for delivery by Q4. re-profiled to Underway P3.2.2 Streamline, standardise and make visible business intelligence to enable more effective approaches to utilisation of current resources Consistent Power BI performance dashboards for planned care are now live within the IRIS reporting system, these provide a summary of performance by specialty and Integrated HealthCare region.
-0004 Completed P3.2 P3.2.3 Commence implementing improvements in theatre utilisation, supported by the GIRFT Team The BCU internal theatre utilisation group (TUG) was established in Q2 with agreed terms of reference.
-The TUG will oversee objectives recommended by GIRFT, ensuring robust monitoring of progress and escalation of areas that require additional focus.
-Outcomes for objectives enacted during Q2 will be report against in the Q3 Annual Monitoring Report. orted 1264 Completed P3.2.4 Commence implementing Outpatient Modernisation plan The outpatient transformation programme was implemented during Q1/Q2, and focused upon the application of 'Getting it Right First Time' standards around outpatient configuration.
-The impact of our revised standards and underpinning operational objectives will be monitored and reported against in Q3 report. n the 0034 Completed P3.2.5 Enable speciality improvement and development plans for each area that has participated in the Getting Right First-Time work: Orthopaedics, Urology, Gynaecology, General Surgery During Q2, each of the respective clinical areas adopted a GIRFT improvement plan.
+Impleme care ent core immediate priorities and actions to improve systems and processes for planned ED 0 P3.2.1 Standardise approaches to booking, capacity planning and pathway administration Assessment of delay in completion: The Health Board is committed to ensuring equality and equity in accessing its services regardless of location.
+Funding for this action was released at the end of Q2, as such the delivery timescale has been amended to allow for realistic timescales for delivery by Q4. re-profiled to Underway P3.2.2 Streamline, standardise and make visible business intelligence to enable more effective approaches to utilisation of current resources Consistent Power BI performance dashboards for planned care are now live within the IRIS reporting st these provide a summary of performance by specialty and Integrated HealthCare region.
+1264 Completed P3.2 P3.2.3 Commence implementing improvements in theatre utilisation, supported by the GIRFT Team The BCU internal theatre utilisation group (TUG) was established in Q2 with agreed terms of reference The TUG will oversee objectives recommended by GIRFT, ensuring robust monitoring of progress and escalation of areas that require additional focus.
+Outcomes for objectives enacted during Q2 will be re against in the Q3 Annual Monitoring Report.
+1264 Completed P3.2.4 Commence implementing Outpatient Modernisation plan The outpatient transformation programme was implemented during Q1/Q2, and focused upon the application of 'Getting it Right First Time' standards around outpatient configuration.
+The impact of our revised standards and underpinning operational objectives will be monitored and reported agains Q3 report. t in the 1264 Completed P3.2.5 Enable speciality improvement and development plans for each area that has participated in the Gettin Right First-Time work: Orthopaedics, Urology, Gynaecology, General Surgery During Q2, each of the respective clinical areas adopted a GIRFT improvement plan.
 Progress will be monitored across each specialty area during Q3.
-Regular updates are also provided to the Planned Care Operational Group who meet weekly. lt 0033 Completed
+Regular updates are also provided to the Planned Care Operational Group who meet weekly. ng It 0262 Completed